For this year’s $100 Room Challenge, I’m giving my camper a much-needed update. I believe home should feel like home, wherever you park it!

 Here’s the update on all the projects going on in this little camper.
 But before you dig in, check out where we started last week.

 Y’all know I love me a good cabinet painting project!
 I’ve done three in my house, and I feel like I’ve got a pretty good system down.
-(You can read more about that in my post on The Best Way to Paint Kitchen Cabinets.)
+(You can read more about that in my post on The Best Way to Paint Kitchen Cabinets or skip right to my new ebook Cabinet Painting 101!)

 But this time I’ve been extra excited to take on this project because it’s going to answer a question I get asked all the time, by readers of my cabinet painting post.